Establishing photo points for your restoration project is important yet not always easy to do when beginning when so much work is ahead.

 Examples of Restoration Progress

-This first set is of the remnant oak-hickory woods.
+This is a before and after of the remnant oak-hickory woods.
 It’s hard to believe this is the same location.